-SCHEDULING PROCEDURES FOR CLASS OF 2025 (8th grade)
+SCHEDULING PROCEDURES FOR CLASS OF 2026 (8th grade)

-- 1. A 9th Grade Registration Packet will be mailed home to every Liberty and Charles J. Sahs student as well as parochial students who have indicated interest in attending Reavis High School. - 2.
+- 1. A 9th Grade Registration Packet will be mailed home to every Liberty and Charles J. Sahs student as well as parochial students who have indicated an interest in attending Reavis High School. - 2.
 Students and parents will receive information regarding the freshman curriculum and a copy of this Curriculum Guide at Step-Up Day and 8th Grade Parent Night. - 3.
-Incoming 9th grade students will be scheduled into the appropriate levels of English, mathematics, science, and Reading for Mastery (if needed) based on their standardized test scores and the recommendation of the 8th grade English, math, and science teachers.
+Incoming 9th grade students will be scheduled into the appropriate levels of English, mathematics, science, and Reading for Mastery (if needed) based on their standardized test scores and the recommendation of their 8th grade English and math teachers.
 Reavis High School counselors and administrators are committed to placing students in the levels at which they can perform successfully.
-If parents feel that an error in placement has been made, they are encouraged to discuss concerns with their student's high school counselor and appropriate division chair at their registration appointment. - 4.
+If parents feel that an error in placement has been made, they are encouraged to discuss concerns with their student's high school counselor and appropriate Division Chair at their registration appointment. - 4.
 Parents and students will register with counselors at Reavis High School.
 Specific dates and times for registration will be communicated through a mailing. - 5.
 No student will be allowed to complete final registration until the student turns in a completed physical examination form and a birth certificate, establishes proof of residency, and pays all registration fees. - 6.
 Once the above conditions have been satisfied, the student will be issued a course schedule and will be permitted to attend classes.

-SCHEDULING PROCEDURES FOR CLASSES OF 2022, 2023, AND 2024
+SCHEDULING PROCEDURES FOR CLASSES OF 2023, 2024, AND 2025

-- 1. Each student will have access to this Curriculum Guide and receive a copy of the course registration form in December. - 2.
+- Each student will have access to this Curriculum Guide and receive a copy of the course registration form in December. - 2.
 In January, current freshmen and sophomore students will register with counselors during PE classes.
-Current juniors will have individual appointments with counselors to assist in the registration process. - Students will receive information regarding placement recommendations from counselors and/or classroom teachers. - 4.
-All students must complete the appropriate course registration materials with their counselor. - 5.
+Current juniors will have individual appointments with counselors to assist in the registration process. - 3.
+Students will receive information regarding placement recommendations from counselors and/or classroom teachers.

+- 4. All students must complete the appropriate course registration materials with their counselor. - 5.
 If a student does not meet with the counselor by the deadline, the counselor will complete the registration for the student. - 6.
 Students and/or parents must contact the counselor prior to the scheduling deadline to request a schedule change.
 No schedule changes will be made after the designated scheduling deadline without administrative approval. - 7.
-Schedules will be released in August through PowerSchool. - 8.
+Schedules will be emailed to students in August prior to the first day of school. - 8.
 Any questions regarding scheduling and final registration should be directed to the counselor.